Technology

 San Francisco: Anthropic has added a new auto mode to Claude Code, its agentic coding tool, giving the AI the ability to decide which actions it can take independently, without waiting for developer approval.

 The feature is currently in research preview.
 It is not a finished product but is available for testing.
+This aligns with a broader shift toward AI agents operating across development environments, where systems are increasingly designed to manage workflows with minimal human intervention.

 Anthropic has not disclosed the specific criteria its safety layer uses to distinguish safe from risky actions.
 That detail will matter to enterprise developers before they adopt the feature at scale.